 The gunner's control panel is shown here.
 1. LAMP TEST switch.
 2. 5 amp circuit breaker.
 3. TURRET POWER switch.
 4. TURRET POWER indicator.
 5. DIM-BRT control [for adjusting brightness of panel indicators].
 6. LAUNCHER ERECT/LAUNCHER READY indicator.
 7. AZ LOAD/ELEV LOAD/LOAD POSITION indicator [lit when launcher was in the proper azimuth and elevation for loading, and when the launcher then was put in the load position].
 8. MODE SELECT switch [to choose stow, erect, or load modes].
 9. ERECTION DRIVE switch [turned on to place launcher in selected mode].
 10. Interrupt indicator [indicated when cargo, gunner's, driver's or loader's hatches were unsecured or when the launcher was aimed over one of these open hatches].
 11. OVERRIDE switch [overrode fire interruptions and allowed gunner to arm one missile even if the other was not safe.
 Safety-wired to the off position.].
 12. RIGHT REMOTE ARM (2.5 amp) circuit breaker.
 13. SAFE/ARMED switch.
 14. MISSILE SELECT switch.
 15. LEFT REMOTE ARM (2.5 amp) circuit breaker.
 16. LEFT SEL/RIGHT SEL and LEFT ARMED/RIGHT ARMED indicators.
 17. EMER PWR (emergency power) switch.
 18. AZ STOW/ELEV STOW/STOW POSITION indicator [lit when the launcher was in the proper azimuth and elevation for stowing, and when the launcher was then put in the stow position].
 (Picture from TM 9-2350-259-10 C4.)

 The gunner's hand control assembly is detailed in this sketch.
-The long handle to his upper left in the inset image is the hydraulic hand pump used to charge the turret hydraulic system in the event of power failure.
+The long handle to his upper left in the inset image is the hydraulic hand pump used to charge the turret hydraulic system in the event of power failure, and the box just under the end of this handle is the fire interrupt alarm box.
 The gunner's 3x telescope had a 25° field of view; the daylight channel of the daysight/tracker was 13x with a 5.5° field of view, and the nightsight was either 4x with a 6.8° horizontal and 3.4° vertical field of view or 12x with a 2.2° horizontal and 1.1° field of view.
 1. Missile firing trigger.
 2. Sight select switch [for choosing 3x telescope, daysight/tracker, or nightsight].
 3. TRIGGER light [lit when trigger(s) were depressed].
 4. Handgrip actuator switch [turned handgrip controller on when squeezed].
 5. Slew switch [increased traversing rate 4 times].
 (Picture from TM 9-2350-259-10 C4.)

 The gunner's 3x daylight wide field of view telescope had a circular reticle used to acquire targets, as sketched on the left.
 When the target was centered in the circle, the gunner switched views to the daysight/tracker as depicted on the right, and kept the crosshairs on the target throughout the missile flight until impact.
 (Picture from TM 9-2350-259-10 C4.)